smastrom/react-rating/README.md

 Check that you are importing the CSS as displayed in the [Basic usage](#basic-usage) section.

-### I keep getting the error "itemShapes is not a valid JSX element".
+### I keep getting the error: "itemShapes is not a valid JSX element".

 Check that you are passing a JSX element and not a functional component: